NeoV55/Tokenomics_Simulator_Agent/README.md

 - **Machine Learning Models**:
   - AI algorithms predict outcomes based on historical and real-time data.
   - Distributed GPU cluster support from **Kuzco** ensures efficient, on-chain inference.
+  - Enhanced by **Eliza from a16z**, providing advanced AI processing and insights for tokenomics simulations.

 - **Visualization**:
   - Predictions are visualized through graphs and heatmaps, helping users understand trends and potential outcomes.